Mograsim-Team/Mograsim/docs/getting_started.md

 ### Memory view

-1. In the Memory view, click on the green +, enter 0 and click on "OK".
+1. Select the preferred numerical representation
 2. Right-click on the table -> "Format...".
 3. Select 16 units per row and one unit per column.
 (8 units per row if 16 don't fit on the screen.)